Yaracuy

-Its geography is mountainous: the Andes range ends there, and the Coastal Range begins.
+The geography of state is mountainous, the Andes range ends there, and the Coastal Range begins.
 It is split by two mountainous systems, the Sierra de Aroa on the North and the Sierra de Nirgua.
 In between lies the agricultural land drained by the Yaracuy River.
-Most cities and towns are in this valley, including its capital San Felipe.
+Most cities and towns are in this valley, including the capital city.

+The Cerro María Lionza Natural Monument is located in Chivacoa.
+Yaracuy is known as the Louisiana of Venezuela, due to the practices of witchcraft, occultism and the practice of religions such as voodoo, very similar to Louisiana Voodoo.

-The economy of Yaracuy is mostly agricultural (sugar cane, corn, cattle raising).
+The economy of Yaracuy is mostly agricultural.
 Some manufacturing can be found in Yaritagua area and Chivacoa, usually in agribusiness.

 History

 The written history of Yaracuy begins in the year 1530, with the passage of the German Nicolás Federman, Lieutenant of Governor Welser of Augsburg.
 In his travel report through the Belzaresque jurisdiction, he qualifies it as Valle de las Damas.

 During the colony, it was integrated into the Province of Caracas.
 The Constitution of 1811 linked it to Barquisimeto; in the constitution sanctioned on June 23, 1824, it was awarded to the Province of Carabobo; by that of May 29, 1832, it again passed to the Province of Barquisimeto; On March 15, 1855, for the first time it was given its own status as the Province of Yaracuy, made up of the cantons of San Felipe, Yaritagua and Nírgua, with the capital San Felipe; It was the second national entity that was designated with the name of state with the advent of the Federal War and this occurred in 1859, but it was only made official with the triumph of the 1864 revolution.

 Until the beginning of the 20th century it was a section of the Great Lara State.
 In 1909 it acquired the current territorial autonomy.